mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 and other use cases ([source](http://127.0.0.1:63320/node?ref=r%3A2af017c2-293f-4ebb-99f3-81e353b3d6e6%28jetbrains.mps.editor.runtime%29%2F8425027850913231105)).

 When initializing an editor component, an [editor configuration](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.configuration%28MPS.Editor%2F%29%2F%7EEditorConfiguration) can be provided.
 The property *notifies* tells the editor component to send out
 [EditorComponentCreateListener](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.highlighter%28MPS.Editor%2F%29%2F%7EEditorComponentCreateListener) notifications.
 The property is set to true for MPS IDE editors and the inspector, and false for other scenarios.
-Some languages in {{ mps_extensions() }} need this flag to be true, so that the languages get activated.
+Some languages in {{ mps_extensions() }} need this flag to be true so that the languages get activated.

 The editor component itself extends [JComponent](https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/javax/swing/JComponent.html), has [antialiasing enabled](https://github.com/JetBrains/MPS/blob/e5db64ce7b7a419b0ea746dfa0d2f1e7bfabcf72/editor/editor-runtime/source/jetbrains/mps/nodeEditor/EditorComponent.java#L224) and has a left margin of 15 pixels, and top margin of 10 pixels.
 The gap between the content and the scrollbars is 15 pixels.
 The editor contains objects of type [EditorCell](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.cells%28MPS.Editor%2F%29%2F%7EEditorCell), arranged in a tree structure.
-You can right-click in the editor and select *Language Debug* --> *Show Cell in Explorer* to show the current selected cell in the cell explorer tool.
-The editor component is not only responsible for the editor content but also interacts with the type checking thread, the highlighter (left highlighter column but also the message gutter on the right side).
+You can right-click in the editor and select *Language Debug* --> *Show Cell in Explorer* to show the currently selected cell in the cell explorer tool.
+The editor component is not only responsible for the content of the editor but also interacts with the type-checking thread, the highlighter (left highlighter column but also the message gutter on the right side).

 ## Left highlighter